inmyth/mmm-java/README.md

 - pair in Config determines the unit of rate and gridSpace
 - ter errors including terQUEUED and terPRE_SEQ behave like tesSUCCESS https://www.xrpchat.com/topic/2654-transaction-failed-with-terpre_seq-but-still-executed/?page=2
 - any error in the code is wrapped in WebSocketClient#handleCallbackError .
 This can be parsing error (unhandled response type)
+- sending counter order that crosses the rate of previous remaining order will cancel it.
+The counter will prevail.

 ORDERS